 ClearOne Advantage is a debt settlement company that employs IAPDA-certified debt advisors.
-However, it isn’t transparent about its debt relief program process and fees.
+However, it isn’t transparent about its debt relief program fees.
 You would be better off choosing a company that’s more open about its product offering.

 - Pros & Cons